annarider/dedupe-poc-customerb2c/README.md

 - There should be monitoring on the model over time, including a test set with true matches.

+4. Metrics
+- For initial 245 records, including human input training time on
+console: Processing time: 229.83 seconds
+- For subsequent 337 records (245 records were from initial training data), Processing completed in 1.25 seconds

 ## Credits
 I'm basing this off Thomas's PoC on dedupe, which uses